-A former Bulloch County woman was recently sentenced for a Statesboro Vehicular Homicide that claimed the life of Dakota Daniels.
+A judge sentenced a former Bulloch County woman for a Statesboro Vehicular Homicide that claimed the life of Dakota Daniels.

 The case stems from a motorcycle crash that led to the Homicide by Vehicle charge, though it all concluded in Bulloch County State Court this week.